 Significance: This is considered to be one of the major harvest festivals in India

-Key attractions: people assemble and pray unanimously for the smooth harvest
+Key attractions: people assemble and pray unanimously for a smooth harvest

 When: July